gabrielegilardi/PathPlanning/README.md

 # Path Planning Using Particle Swarm Optimization

+Implementation of particle swarm optimization (PSO) for path planning when the environment is known.

 ## Features

 - The code has been written and tested in Python 3.8.5.